 Inmate records in Washington state are created when someone is first arrested.
 Then every event that takes place in the inmate’s life is recorded, and the file is updated to provide a complete picture.
 The arresting officer fills out a RAP sheet containing basic demographic information like name, address, and phone number and then details about the crime.
 Once the inmate is sentenced to prison, the Washington State Department of Corrections takes over and stores, updates and maintains all inmate records.
-They have an inmate locator feature on their website, and they keep all inmate records in a consolidated database online that is searchable so the public can run an inmate search at any time 24/7.
+A Washington inmate locator feature is available on their website, and they keep all inmate records in a consolidated database online that is searchable so the public can run an inmate search at any time 24/7.

 Washington state makes it very easy to find someone in jail or prison.
 The processes are different for each type of facility, however.
-The Washington State Department of Corrections has an inmate locator on their website, making it easy to locate a state prison inmate within seconds.
-Follow the instructions below to look up someone who is in a Washington state prison:
+The WA State Department of Corrections has a Washington state inmate locator on their website, making it easy to locate a state prison inmate within seconds.
+Follow the instructions below to look up someone who is in a WA state prison:

-Anyone wishing to find out more about someone’s criminal past, review convictions, arrest reports, warrants, inmate records, or other public records may also use the Infotracer tool to search and get results quickly.
+Anyone wishing to find out more about someone’s criminal past, review convictions, arrest reports, warrants, inmate records, or other public records may also use the Infotracer tool to do a Washington state offender search and get results quickly.

 The Washington state prison system is pretty straightforward, with a few different types of facilities.
 There are state and federal prisons, juvenile detention and also dozens of local jails.
 Each type of facility has a specific purpose.
-All the state-run facilities are overseen and managed by the Washington State Department of Corrections.
-The Washington prison system consists of:
+All the state-run facilities are overseen and managed by the WA State Department of Corrections.
+The WA prison system consists of:

 Washington’s prison system holds 19,104 residents in various kinds of correctional facilities, from which 18,915 residents are held in state prisons, 11 in federal prisons, and 178 in local jails.

-The state of Washington has twelve state prisons.
+The state of WA has twelve state prisons.
 Each one houses a different demographic.
 Two are designed specifically for women.
 Each has different custody levels, and all of them are overseen and managed by the State Department of Corrections and Secretary, Stephen Sinclair.
-The list of state prisons in Washington are:
+The list of state prisons in WA are:

-The federal government maintains two federal prisons in Washington state.
+The federal government maintains two federal prisons in WA state.
 These facilities hold federal prisoners who have broken federal laws within state boundaries.
 All federal prisons are owned and operated by the Federal Bureau of Prisons (FOB).
-The list of federal prison facilities in Washington are:
+The list of federal prison facilities in WA are:

-The process for finding someone in a federal prison in Washington is different than finding a state prison inmate.
+The process for finding someone in a federal prison in the state is different than finding a state prison inmate.
 This is because all federal prisons are run and managed by the Federal Bureau of Prisons .
-They do have a helpful website with an inmate locator feature on it.
+They do have a helpful website with a Washington inmate locator feature on it.
 They also have one page per facility with details about the inmate population, how to visit, send gifts, or contact someone there by phone.

-Searching for an inmate in a local county jail in Washington is a bit more difficult than finding someone in state prison.
+Searching for an inmate in a local county jail in WA is a bit more difficult than finding someone in state prison.
 Each local law enforcement office keeps records of their own jail inmates.
-Therefore, anyone wanting to find a specific inmate must contact the local police station or county authorities to inquire.
+Therefore, before using a Washington inmate finder to search for a specific inmate, you must contact the local police station or county authorities to inquire.
 Some of the local counties or police have their own websites where you can search for an inmate and some display lists of current jail inmates.

 The state of Washington has eleven total juvenile detention centers that make up the juvenile justice program.
 Some of these are secure residential facilities, and some are community-based facilities.
-The entire program is overseen and managed by the Washington State Department of Social and Health Services Office of Juvenile Rehabilitation.
+The entire program is overseen and managed by the WA State Department of Social and Health Services Office of Juvenile Rehabilitation.
 These programs and facilities serve high-risk youth offenders.
-The juvenile detention centers in Washington include:
+The juvenile detention centers in WA include:

 Secure Residential Facilities